neub/wr-nic/doc/wr-nic.md

 Introduction
 =========================
 The White-Rabbit Network Interface Card  (WR-NIC) project is concerned with the development of gateware and software to make the combination of a SPEC and a DIO mezzanine behave as a Network Interface Card (NIC) under Linux.
 Basic demo uses two SPEC boards, one configured as grandmaster and one as slave.
 Different  simple use cases will be provided as basic demo.
-This document focus on the description of the project gateware.
+This document focuses on the description of the project gateware.
 This manual is part of the associated hardware project, hosted at <http://www.ohwr.org/projects/wr-nic/repository>, whose git repository hosts the latest version.

 ![Basic wr-nic project elements](./img/wrnic_components.png)

-Note that the WR-NIC project inherits many code and working methodology of many other projects.
+Note that the WR-NIC project inherits many codes and working methodology of many other projects.
 Specially important to highly the following ones:

 1. White-Rabbit core collection: <http://www.ohwr.org/projects/wr-cores> (wishbonized branch).
 Look at the WR PTP Core.
 It is a black-box standalone WR-PTP protocol core, incorporating a CPU, WR MAC and PLLs.
 It is also convenient to look at TxTSU and NIC project.
 For further details, search for its related wbgen2 files (extension .wb).
 2. Software for White-Rabbit PTP core: <http://www.ohwr.org/projects/wrpc-sw> (a subproject of the previous one)
 3. Gennum GN4124 core: <http://www.ohwr.org/projects/gn4124-core>
 4. The platform independent core collection: <http://www.ohwr.org/projects/general-cores>.
-An important one is the Wishbone crossbar with is download at the `DOWNLOAD_PATH/wr-cores/ip_cores/general-cores/modules/wishbone`.
+An important one is the Wishbone crossbar with is downloaded at the `DOWNLOAD_PATH/wr-cores/ip_cores/general-cores/modules/wishbone`.

-In addition to these project, software support is provided from the project:
+In addition to these projects, software support is provided from the project:
 1. Software (driver, fmc-bus and NIC working examples) <http://www.ohwr.org/projects/spec-sw>.
-This projects requires a "golden  FPGA gateware" (spec-init.bin) which is available at <http://www.ohwr.org/projects/spec-sw/files>
+This project requires a "golden  FPGA gateware" (spec-init.bin) which is available at <http://www.ohwr.org/projects/spec-sw/files>
 2. Starting kit tutorial.
 A quick overview about the global project (mainly tutorials and applications examples).
 It is available at